2018 Fall Registration Reminders

 • To receive Direct Subsidized, Direct Unsubsidized, Perkins, or Direct PLUS loans, you must be enrolled in at least halftime eligible credit hours on the federal financial aid census date.
 Classes added after the federal financial aid census date will NOT be counted as eligible credit hours for federal Title IV aid.

 • Pell Grant amounts will be awarded based on the number of eligible Title IV credit hours that you are registered in as of the federal financial aid census date.
 Classes added after this date will NOT be counted as eligible credit hours for federal Title IV aid.
+Classes dropped after the census date may result in a recalculation of the Pell Grant.

 Required Coursework and Federal Aid Eligibility

 Your enrollment status determines your federal Title IV aid eligibility.
-Federal aid includes the Pell, SEOG, and TEACH Grants, Perkins Loan, Direct Subsidized and Unsubsidized Loan, Direct Parent PLUS Loan, Direct Graduate PLUS Loan, and Federal Work Study.
+Federal aid includes the Pell, SEOG, and TEACH Grants, Direct Subsidized and Unsubsidized Loan, Direct Parent PLUS Loan, Direct Graduate PLUS Loan, and Federal Work Study.

 How is my enrollment status determined?